thomasclarke1969/documentation/websdk/integration/querying.md

 At this time there is very limited support for sorting within Queries:

 1. Conversations can be sorted by `createdAt` or `lastMessage.sentAt`.
-2. Messages are sorted by `position` and this can not at this time be changed.
+2. Messages and Announcements are sorted by `position` and this can not at this time be changed.
 3. Descending sorts is the only direction currently supported.

 The following sort descriptor defines that Conversations be sorted by the `sentAt` time of the Conversation's `lastMessage`: